 Reason 3: Cell Contains Leading Space Before Number or Dates

 Here, we subtracted the first order date from the last order date to calculate the total working days of taking orders.
-But unfortunately, the formula returned a VALUE error in Excel although the format of the dates is correct.
+Unfortunately, the formula returned a #VALUE! error in Excel although the format of the dates is correct.